 Membership is open to men of all faiths who are law-abiding, of good character and who acknowledge a belief in God.
 The process of becoming a Freemason and member of the Hull Old Grammarians’ Lodge is as follows:

 The Decision is Yours

-Having decided that you would like to join us, contact the Lodge Secretary and arrange to meet for a chat.
+Having decided that you would like to join us, contact us via Facebook to arrange to meet for a chat.
 This is a very informal meeting with two or three current members of the Lodge and may take place at the Lodge itself or just a local coffee shop.
 This is an opportunity for the members to find out a little about you, but more importantly you can ask any questions about Freemasonry in general or about our Lodge in particular.
 At this stage you should establish whom your Proposer and Seconder will be (see below).
 These may be friends or relatives who are already Masons, but current members would be willing to fulfil these roles if a generally good impression is formed of you – bear in mind that we’re not out to exclude anybody but to welcome them.

 Next, if you formed a favourable impression of our Lodge and are certain you wish to proceed (we ask no commitments at this stage) then a more formal short interview will be arranged at the Lodge itself.
 This again is a chance for you and the members to get to know each other better.
 Members will be interested to hear about your motivations for joining and what you hope to get out of Freemasonry.
 We will check that you are clear on your commitments should you join (including such issues as fees and attendance) and also on our expectations of you, such as being an active member and hopefully undertaking some roles and responsibilities within Lodge life.
 But mainly this interview is about you, ensuring that you’re satisfied with your decision to join.